James-Gryphon/Launch-Menu/README.md

 ### When would I not prefer this?
 If you don’t care about manually organizing programs, documents or folders, and/or you like automatically populated menus, you have no reason to use this applet.

 Whisker Menu has a search textbox for quick keyboard-driven program access.
-Launch Menu doesn’t currently support this feature, preferring to offload it to otherprograms or applets, and is mouse-driven overall.
+Launch Menu doesn’t currently support this feature and is currently mouse-driven overall.

 If you used Classic Macs before and hated the Apple menu for some reason, this applet won’t do anything that will make you like it any better.
 ### Is there anything I should be concerned about?